Skip to main content

 Shelly Stackhouse, Athletic Director

 Mapleton High School is a four-year, comprehensive high school located in Ashland County about 7 miles northeast of Ashland.
-Enrollment (grades 9-12) is 276 students.
-15% of the student body attends The Ashland County-West Holmes Career Center.
+Enrollment (grades 9-12) is 273 students.
+About 24% of the student body attends The Ashland County-West Holmes Career Center.
 Mapleton High School offers students the opportunity to participate in post-secondary educational options through partnerships with several institutions of higher learning, or students may attend the International Baccalaureate program offered through the Tri-County International Academy.

 Requirements for Graduation: For the current senior class, 21 credits are required for graduation including 4 credits of English, 4 credits of math, 3 credits of science, 3 credits of social studies, ½ credit of physical education, and ½ credit of health in addition to 6 elective credits.
 One of the 6 elective credits must be a fine arts credit.